waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Lessons Learned
 - **Item Verification:** Passive upgrades (e.g., Radio Card) often don't appear in the inventory; trust NPC dialogue.
 - **Tool Usage:** `find_path` outputs a coordinate list for `path_plan`.
 Do NOT use `autopress_buttons: true` with it.
 - **Menu Navigation:** Blind menu macros are unreliable due to wrapping and cursor memory.
-Always use `navigate_menu` or visual feedback tools.
+Use `force_press_button` with visual verification or manual inputs.

 ## Trainer Rosters
 - **Cerulean Gym (Misty):** Golduck (Lv42), Quagsire (Lv42), Lapras (Lv44), Starmie.